top of page

 BEEKEEPERS!

 Honey bees hold a special place in human life.
 They are fundamental to our food production and food security.
-Bees pollinate our flowers and many of our crops and orchards.
+Bees pollinate the majority of our food crops and orchards.
 They contribute to overall plant biodiversity.
-Perhaps more visible and familiar are their hive products we consume; honey, propolis, pollen and royal jelly.
+Perhaps more visible and familiar are the hive products we consume; honey, propolis, pollen and royal jelly.
 Honey bees, like all other animals, face diseases and are very sensitive to environmental factors.

-The increase in hive deaths has focused attention on bee and environmental health.
-It is critical that bee keepers and veterinarians work together to understand and manage the multiple factors that impact hive health.
+The increase in hive deaths has focused attention on pollinator and environmental health, particularly the loss of biodiversity and the impact of global climate change.
+It is critical that bee keepers and veterinarians work together to understand and manage the multiple factors that impact colony health health.

 Terry with bee frame.png